reiserm/midtools/docs/source/cmd-interface.rst

    >>> midtools setup.yml 11 --last 500 --run 011 --ppt 20 --dark-run 1 0

-.. warning:: Make sure to use all pulses when processing the dark run otherwise.
+.. warning:: Make sure to use all pulses when processing the dark run.

 Latest Changes and Remarks